doitintl/doit-easily-marketplace/README.md

 ## Installation

-This backend integration can be deployed in multiple ways, as explained below.
+This backend integration can be deployed as explained below.

 ### Cloud Run